peoplenarthax/tv-script-generator/dlnd_tv_script_generation.md

 # Output size
 output_size = vocab_size # we want to generate a text :D
 # Embedding Dimension
-embedding_dim = 350 # Slightly smaller than in the previous projects since our vocabulary is smaller
+embedding_dim = 256 # Slightly smaller than in the previous projects since our vocabulary is smaller
 # Hidden Dimension
-hidden_dim = 500 # Power of 2
+hidden_dim = 256
 # Number of RNN Layers
 n_layers = 2